Buying Land on Impulse Puts Buyers at Risk

 Fools learn from their own mistakes; wiser folks learn from the goof ups of others.

-No need exists to be a witless buyer of country property.
+No need exists to be a witless buyer of the country property.
 Here’s what to do.

 Organize a process.
 Approach buying country property as a logical process of becoming an increasingly skilled investigative land reporter.
 The object is to learn before you buy, think through before you spend.